Vibex/qt/README.md

 Hotkeys
 --------

-qt has 17 default hotkeys, though more can be added with plugins.
-The default hotkeys are (# = The Windows Key):
+qt has 17 default hotkeys, and more are added via plugins. # means  the Windows Key.

 -   # + A: Activates Left Stack Layout.